Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: The limit

+is strictly positive according to our numerical computations.
+The smallest real eigenvalue of the Hessian is computed by the SLEPc eigenvalue solver with the algorithm krylov-schur, and the tolerance is $10^{-15}$. [https://fenicsproject.org/olddocs/dolfin/1.3.0/python/programmers-reference/cpp/la/SLEPcEigenSolver.html].

-In Figure~\ref{fig:bifurcation_0}, we plot the bifurcation diagram on $E^C_4$ with $\gamma^* = n\pi$.
-The distinct solution branches are distinguished in terms of the measure, $\int P_{12}(1+x+y/2) \mathrm{dxdy}$, and we plot this measure versus $\overline{\lambda}^2$ for the distinct solution branches.
-For small $\lambda^2$, we have a unique solution of the system \eqref{Euler_Lagrange} on the domain $[-10,10]^2\backslash E_4$, subject to the boundary conditions \eqref{Pb} and constraint $\gamma^* = n\pi$.
-The unique $\mathbf{P}$-solution is the $D1$ state, with two bend vertices along the diagonal on $x = 0$.
+In Figure~\ref{fig:bifurcation_0}, we study stable solution branches of the Euler-Lagrange equations \eqref{Euler_Lagrange} on $E^C_4$, with $\gamma^* = n\pi$ and the prescribed boundary conditions on $\partial E_4$, for different values of $\lambda^2$.
+For small $\lambda^2$, there is a unique solution of the system \eqref{Euler_Lagrange} on the domain $[-10,10]^2\backslash E_4$, subject to the boundary conditions \eqref{Pb} and constraint $\gamma^* = n\pi$, labelled as the $D1$ state, with two bend vertices along the diagonal on $x = 0$.
 This solution branch is computed using the limiting profile in Section~\ref{sec:lambda0}, i.e. the solution of (\ref{zero_euler}) on $E^C_4$ and then using continuation methods for large $\lambda$.
 This solution branch remains stable for all $\lambda^2>0$.
-When $\lambda^2$ is large enough, we observe two stable $D2$ states with two bend vertices along the diagonal on $y=0$, and four stable rotated solutions.
+When $\lambda^2$ is large enough, we observe the stable $D2$ with two bend vertices along the diagonal on $y=0$, and the stable $R$ solution.
+The $D2$ represents two energetically degenerate diagonal states which are related by reflection about $x = 0$ or $y = 0$ (see the first line of Fig. \ref{fig:dipole}(a)) and the $R$ represent four rotated states (see the second line of Fig. \ref{fig:dipole}(a)).
 The energy of $D1$ solution is always lower than the $D2$ solution and the rotated solutions have higher energies than the diagonal solutions.
-The solution branches are disconnected according to our simulations.
-The solution branches are recovered by solving the boundary-value problem (\ref{infty_euler}) for the prescribed choices of $\gamma_b$ above, and using these limiting profiles as initial conditions for large $\lambda$, and then using continuation methods for smaller values of $\lambda$.
+We do not investigate the connections between solution branches in this manuscript further.